×

 Is there a lot of diversity?
 Are people in England accepting of differences?

 "Overall, Cambridge is a very diverse town culturally, religiously & racially.
 Most folks get along very well, however, there are -- like most places, some who will cause some trouble.
 But, this is very minimal in Cambridge.
 Not like other cities such as Manchester & London.
-They always have racial attacks in those towns," remarked one expat living in Cambridge, UK.
+They always have racial attacks in those towns," wrote one member in Cambridge.

 What are the schools in England like?

 "Of course, a personal visit to the school would be in the best interest of any family.
 Be up front with any concerns you may have about your child.
 As with all the private schools we interviewed, TASIS offers virtually no special needs programs for kids beyond mild ADD & Dsylexia.
 Until the corporations realize that their employees face a tremendous hardship in this area and push for these private schools to add special needs to their curriculum, unfortunately, nothing will change.
-However, TASIS has been very supportive by providing textbooks, counseling and academic guidance to our family which deals with special needs issues," remarked one parent with kids at The American School In England in Thorpe.
+However, TASIS has been very supportive by providing textbooks, counseling and academic guidance to our family which deals with special needs issues," commented one expat when asked about The American School In England in Thorpe.

 Is the cost of living in England high?